 It has many functions, but serves primarily as protection for both client and practitioner.
 It can be educative in nature; helping the therapist to develop skills and theoretical models of understanding through collegial discussion.
 It can also provide mentoring, consultative and restorative functions.

-Carol Lucas is a Teaching and Supervising Transactional Analyst (TSTA) - fully qualified UKATA and UKCP registered supervisor.
-She has broad experience across a wide range of theoretical models and specialisms, since 1997.
+Carol Lucas is a Teaching and Supervising Transactional Analyst (TSTA) with psychotherapy speciality - fully qualified UKATA and UKCP psychotherapist and registered supervisor and trainer.
+She has broad experience across a wide range of theoretical models and specialisms.
 She currently runs several supervision groups (listed below) at smcp and nwcp in Conwy North Wales.
 She supervises qualified and student practitioners.

 Carol has worked as an expert witness within the legal system and supervises the management team of several psychotherapy and counselling organisations in the statutory and voluntary sectors across the Manchester area.